Americans Can Now Use Expired Passports to Re-enter the U.S. Until End Of March

 Due to the pandemic, consulates and embassies around the world were forced to cut back staffing, leading to an "unprecedented" backlog of passport service appointments, according to the State Departmenent.

 Specifically, some consulates are posting wait times of more than two months for processing passport renewals and there is still a "significant" backlog of applications, The Associated Press reported in May, when the extension was first announced.

 Expired passports that will be considered OK for travel must not be damaged and must have been originally valid for 10 years.
 Additional criteria may still apply and Americans should check their passport status online before making final travel arrangements.

-Travelers cannot use their recently expired passports to travel from the U.S. to an international destination nor can they travel to a foreign country with the passport for any length of time longer than a connection between flights.
+A condition currently in place says travelers cannot use their recently expired passports to travel from the U.S. to an international destination nor can they travel to a foreign country with the passport for any length of time longer than a connection between flights.

 At this time, the State Department reminds those returning home that they will be required to produce a negative COVID-19 test, taken within 24 hours of their flight's departure, in order to enter the U.S.

 For those looking for a first or new passport, the price has increased $20, the Washington Post reported last month.
 A new passport for adults aged 16 and up costs $130, and an additional application fee of $35, a renewed passport costs $130.
 These prices increased in December, for more information on passport pricing and requirements, visit the State Department site.